But not all controllers are the same.

-Fit a solar charge controller as part of the camper solar setup and after fitting and wiring the panels.
+Fit the solar charge controller as part of installing the solar setup after fitting and wiring the panels.

-The cables should be connected in the correct order to avoid harm or damage.
+The cables and fuses should be connected in the correct order to avoid harm or damage.

 We have complete 12v solar panel wiring diagrams for 100w – 800w systems if you want to see the detailed design.

-And we have a step by step guide on how to install solar panels on RVs, campervans and motorhomes.
+And we have a step-by-step guide on installing solar panels on RVs, campers, and motorhomes.

-It includes the installation of the solar charge controller so is the best place to see how and when to connect it to the solar array.
+It includes installing the solar charge controller, so it’s the best place to see how and when to connect it to the solar array.

 Each solar charge controller model is slightly different in terms of its features and operating controls, so always read the instructions manual first.